Institutional, as opposed to individual investor, buying of a stock or the market in general.

-Short for average daily dollar volume.
-This is a measure of a stock’s liquidity and is calculated by taking average daily volume and multiplying it by price.
+Average dollar volume.
+This is perhaps the best measure of a stock’s liquidity and is calculated by taking average daily volume and multiplying it by price.

 A sideways period of price movement of at least five weeks.
 Base patterns include a cup-with-handle, flat base, and double bottom, among others.
 Studies of big-winning stocks show that most began their big move by breaking out of a base.

 In position trading, a setup that occurs as price forms the right side of a base, i.e. prior to a traditional base breakout.

 Volume that is at least 40% greater than the 50-day average of volume; most often used for volume on the day price breaks out of a base.

 A pullback of about 8%-12% in a trend, most often over a period of several weeks.

 A basing pattern that resembles a cup when viewed from the side.
 The majority of cwh patterns last from 12 to 26 weeks.
 The typical correction in price from peak to trough is from 15% to 33%.
 The handle area should ideally be between 1 and 2 weeks in length and should not be more than 10%-15% deep.

 To factor a future expectation into a stock’s price.
 “The market is a discounting mechanism” means it prices future expectations into today’s price.